-Following Government authorization of a Contractor's request for delay via the D-RAP, the SD or A1 transaction will be auto-generated and distributed.
-If an authorization is not processed by the cognizant SDDC COR in the D-RAP within 10 business days, the SD or A1 transaction will be auto-generated and distributed.
-The Contractor must submit supporting documentation with the delay request submitted via the D-RAP.
+DRAP within 10 business days, the SD or A1 transaction will be auto-generated and distributed.
+The Contractor must submit supporting documentation with the delay request submitted via the DRAP.
 The COR may deny the delay authorization if supporting documentation with adequate justification is not provided.

-BD and A2: The Contractor shall submit a request to end the authorized delay via the D-RAP with supporting documentation.
-Following Government authorization of a Contractor's delay end via the D-RAP, the BD or A2 transaction, as applicable, will be auto-generated and distributed.
+BD and A2: The Contractor shall submit a request to end the authorized delay via the DRAP with supporting documentation.
+Following Government authorization of a Contractor's delay end via the DRAP, the BD or A2 transaction, as applicable, will be auto-generated and distributed.
 If the SDDC COR determines that the Contractor's reporting of the delay duration is inflated, the delay authorization may be voided.

-For authorized delays, whether Government caused or not, the SD/BD and A1/A2 transaction pairs generated via the D-RAP will not recommit the Contractor to a new delivery date.
-The Contractor must submit required documentation via CPP to request exclusion from scorecard or on time delivery.
+For authorized SD/BD transaction pairs generated via the DRAP, the RDD will not recommit the Contractor to a new delivery date.
+The Contractor must submit required documentation via PAT Carrier Performance Portal (CPP) to request exclusion from scorecard or on time delivery.